Jarvis Landry Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Landry's 50.1 receiving yards per game in his eight matchups against the Bengals are 2.4 fewer than his over/under for Sunday's game.
+- Landry is averaging 50.1 receiving yards per game in eight career matchups against the Bengals, 2.4 fewer than his receiving yards prop bet over/under for Sunday's game (52.5).

-- In eight matchups, Landry has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Bengals.
+- In eight matchups, Landry has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Bengals.

 - Note: Landry's stats vs. Bengals date back to 2016.